railwayapp/docs/src/pages/reference/compare-to-heroku.md

 Railway is a natural replacement for people looking to move on from Heroku or looking for similar alternatives.

 However, one of the most common questions we receive is: How are we different or better than Heroku?
 We owe a lot to the pioneers that were the founders of Heroku.
-However, in 2007, Heroku's founding, the state of cloud deployments was much different than what they were today.
+However, in 2007, Heroku's founding, the state of cloud deployments was much different from what they were today.
 As a result, their product reflects the context of the state of the cloud was then.

 ## Differences